 But the important thing to be aware of with cow parsley is that it can be mistaken for hemlock (Conium maculatum), in fact the most common foraging question we get asked is “What’s the difference between hemlock and cow parsley?”.
 Some of you might remember from history that the Greek philosopher Socrates was executed by consuming a hemlock derived drink – it’s highly poisonous so you need to get this right.

-I added a couple of photos and a few pointers on the differences between cow parsley and hemlock in the cow parsley post, but I didn’t add a lot of detail as I’ve never seen any hemlock near our woodland camp to get close ups.
-However, at the weekend we ran a Wild Foods course at Nethergong Campsite and there was loads of hemlock, growing alongside the cow parsley.
-So, here are some photos.
+I added a couple of photos and a few pointers on the differences between cow parsley and hemlock in the cow parsley post, but I didn’t add a lot of detail as I’ve never seen any hemlock near our woodland camp to get close up photos.
+However, at the weekend we ran a Wild Foods course at Nethergong Campsite and there was loads of hemlock growing alongside the cow parsley.
+So here are some photos.

 In this first photo the cow parsley is on the left and hemlock on the right.
 The main differences are: